 Hi there, it’s nice to meet you!

-My mom taught me how to cross-stitch about 30 years ago; it’s always been one of my favourite pastimes.
-But blackwork embroidery captured my imagination.
-I love the intricate, lacy patterns that are created with a very simple stitch.
+My mom taught me how to cross-stitch almost 30 years ago, it’s always been one of my favorite pass-times.
+When I discovered blackwork embroidery, I fell in love with the intricate, lacy patterns that are created with such a very simple stitch.

 My designs grow from quick sketches on whatever paper is at hand, are transformed onto graph paper, and then drawn in design software.
-Then the stitching, frogging, re-graphing, re-stitching process begins.
-And continues until the design is complete – when it makes my heart happy!
+Then the test stitching, frogging, re-graphing, and re-stitching process begins!
+And continues until the design is complete – when it makes my heart happy 🙂

 One of my first blackwork designs was a butterfly box.
 My inspiration comes from all around me.
 I live on a farm in northern British Columbia, a spot of peaceful quiet, offset by the chaos of the critters that help occupy our space – dogs, horses and cows mostly.
 But when I have a moment, you’ll find me designing and stitching blackwork – usually with a Lab and a Corgi or three, curled up nearby.